phkaeser/wlmaker/doc/ROADMAP.md

   * Show in 'iconified' area.
   * Drag-and-drop into clip or dock area.
   * Consider running this as task selector, as separate binary.

-* Support for dynamic output configurations.
-  * Multiple monitors, in configurations other than mirrored.
-  * Work with hot-plugged monitor, remember configurations.

 * Window attributes
   * Determine how to detect client preferences.